 She has always lived in the prettiest of homes.
 We have had a few painted for keepsakes and these will definitely hang on her walls in the new apartment.
 Unfortunately we did not take many interior photos.
 Mother grew up in Center City Philadelphia in a two bedroom apartment home which today has been renovated and is even more beautiful.
 We lived about 7 miles away and would visit my grandparents several times a week.

-My father died suddenly at age 58 and when my Mother was 62 she sold their “Gentleman’s Farm” in the Poconos where they moved when I was in college.
+We lived outside Philadelphia for 22 years near Swarthmore College where my Mother was a librarian.
+I was in college when they moved to the Poconos where they lived for 10 years.
+My father died suddenly at age 58 and when my Mother was 62 she sold their “Gentleman’s Farm”.
 It was too much maintenance although she loved driving the tractor to cut the grass.